missly55/letsdefend-soc-analyst-practice/BruteForce_Attack.md

 **Conclusion:**
-Based on log evidence and IOC reputation analysis, this alert was determined to be a true positive brute force attempt.
+Based on log evidence and IOC reputation analysis, this alert was determined to be a **True Positive** brute force attempt.

 **What I Learned:**